rocicorp/diff-server/README.md

 Besides being used as a client-side database, Replicant could conceivably be used as a traditional distributed database.
 In this configuration, each "node" would likely be a set of nodes in one datacenter, each responsible for a subset of the data.
-The result would be a highly available, low-latency, distributed database offering casual+ consistency, not strict serializability.
+The result would be a highly available, low-latency, distributed database offering causal+ consistency, not strict serializability.
 Such a database would be far more performant than strict serializable databases, and not much harder to use.